Welcome to Low T Center – Leawood!

 Mitch Poppe, PA-C

-Mitch completed his undergraduate education at Chadron State College in 1991.
+Mitch Poppe completed his undergraduate education at Chadron State College in 1991.
 After being awarded the National Health Service Corp Scholarship, he earned his Master of Science in Physician Assistant Studies at the University of Nebraska Medical Center in 1995.
 Following graduation, Mitch moved to Kansas City where he worked for Swope Parkway Health Center in the Homeless Outreach Department.
 After 10 years of serving the homeless, he worked at the United States Disciplinary Barracks at Ft.
 Leavenworth Kansas.
-Mitch has also managed weight loss for gastric band patients and worked in the areas of erectile dysfunction and testosterone replacement.
-Besides providing health care, Mitch enjoys spending time with his sons.
+Mitch has also managed weight loss for gastric band patients and worked in the areas of erectile dysfunction and testosterone replacement prior to joining Low T Center.

 - November 10, 2014It is a common thought that as people age, they lose their strength and stamina.
 For a lot of people, this statement is absolutely true.
 A normal process of aging includes losing mass, strength, and flexibility in the muscles.
 This inevitable symptom of getting older can be quite frustrating and even somewhat debilitating.
 Recent studies ...